Skip to main content

 Image from Bas Uterwijk

 Bold, groundbreaking, and always intriguing, this art centre has been creating installations that celebrate biotechnology, media and organic cuisine since 1983.
-You'll find an intriguing array of workshops, talks and special events on the agenda that might be anything from a cactus grafting masterclass with a local artist or a talk about making sustainable homes for pigeons.
+You'll find a fascinating array of workshops, talks and special events on the agenda that might be anything from a cactus grafting masterclass with a local artist or a talk about making sustainable homes for pigeons.
 The on-site restaurant Mediamatic ETEN dishes out excellent vegan dishes with locally sourced ingredients, largely grown in the kitchen’s very own greenhouse.

 The Black Archives